Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Introduction

 The ongoing advances in natural language processing (NLP) have paved the way for the emergence of large language models (LLMs), which are now being utilized extensively in various applications.
 Models such as GPT-4 \citep{openai2023gpt4}, Vicuna \citep{vicuna2023}, and Alpaca \citep{alpaca} have demonstrated impressive language understanding and generation capabilities and are being used from automated content creation to chatbots \citep{openai2023gpt4, vicuna2023, alpaca}.
 In utilizing these LLMs, recent work such as chain-of-thought (CoT) \citep{wei2023chainofthought} has been found to further improve performance for tasks that require complex reasoning, such as math problems and symbolic question-answering tasks.

 However, there is a continuing challenge that LLMs face when it comes to temporal reasoning -- the capability to understand and process information that involves time-based concepts and sequences \citep{wei2023chainofthought, zhao2023verifyandedit, chowdhery2022palm}.
 Though CoT leverages intermediate reasoning steps to guide the generation of the final answer, our investigation reveals that these approaches often fail on the temporal question-answering tasks.
 Figure \ref{fig:intro} provides an example of such a failure.
-The first reasoning step in the CoT method states that ``Oct, 2004 is in between Jan, 2003 and Jan, 2004.'', which is incorrect.
-Consequently, this faulty reasoning in the first step leads to an erroneous second step.
-Ultimately, the answer derived from this flawed reasoning process is also incorrect.
-Crucially, CoT mainly focuses on optimizing the prompting process, aiming to guide LLMs towards correct reasoning.
-However, these methods do not truly resolve the fundamental issue: LLMs lack an inherent understanding of temporal information \citep{gao2023pal}.
-Although they aid in producing coherently linked responses, it is inadequate for handling intricate time-bound reasoning tasks.
-Their lack of understanding of time-related concepts inherently leads to potential inaccuracies in intermediate reasoning steps, and consequently, incorrect final outcomes \citep{ye2022unreliability, wang2023selfconsistency}.
+The second reasoning step in the CoT method states that ``Nov, 1992 is before 1983.'', which is incorrect.
+Consequently, this faulty reasoning in the second step leads to an erroneous answer.

-In contrast, LLMs are capable of extracting information from a provided context, even with few-shot in-context learning \citep{dunn2022structured}.
-Given that temporal question-answering tasks with perfect information can be resolved through logical reasoning \citep{gao2023pal}, such as a Python solver, we propose a framework that combines the best of both worlds.
-Our framework involves employing LLMs to extract structural information from the given context, which is subsequently fed into a Python solver.
-This solver is responsible for obtaining the ultimate answer.
-By employing this framework, we leverage the information extraction capabilities of LLMs while relying on an external interpreter, the solver, to perform logical reasoning.
-Our method boosts the performance on several temporal question-answering benchmarks significantly.
+Program-aided language models (PAL) \citep{gao2023pal} proposed a novel approach for addressing temporal-related tasks, wherein it transforms a provided question into Python code and then executes the code to obtain the final answer.
+However, our experimental results indicate that PAL is limited in two ways.
+First, PAL lacks control over the generation of the code.
+This means that the generated script may have flawed or even non-executable logic, especially when dealing with complex tasks that require multi-hop reasoning.
+Second, when utilizing program code to solve temporal problems, it is necessary to extract temporal-related information from the question and context into structured data as the program input.
+This process becomes challenging when dealing with lengthy contexts, as LLMs face challenges in comprehending the temporal logic within the natural text.
+Consequently, key information may be omitted from the extracted data leading to inaccurate answers during the execution of the code.